-The Dual Master's programme Archival Studies comprises 90 ECTS credits:
+The Dual Master's programme Archival Studies comprises 90 ECTS credits: 42 credits for courses and electives, 18 credits for the Master's thesis, and 30 credits for the internship and report.

 Practitioners in charge of recordkeeping and collection management – whether in television studios, film archives, contemporary art museums, libraries, government archives and agencies, corporate organisations and heritage institutions – are concerned with comparable issues of access, use and sustainability.
-This programme introduces students to a wide range of concepts, principles and techniques of archiving and (re)presentation.
+This programme introduces students to archival histories and a wide range of concepts, principles and techniques of archiving and (re)presentation.
 In their core courses, students are encouraged to critically reflect on how such concepts, principles and techniques are used in a wide range of professional and institutional functions, cultures and traditions.

 In the first year of the programme, students acquire critical knowledge of the history, theory and practice of archiving, preserving, making accessible, curating and reusing information, as well as organisational functions and structures.
 In parallel, they learn how data and information are transforming lives, economies, social relations, and politics.